 The Snowflake Arizona Temple was the second temple built in Arizona, following the Mesa Arizona Temple (1927).

 The Snowflake Arizona Temple is a sister building to the Winter Quarters Nebraska Temple.

-The town of Snowflake was named after its founder, William J. Flake, and the apostle with charge over the Mormon colonization of Arizona, Erastus Snow, who visited the settlement a few months after Flake arrived.
+The town of Snowflake was named after its founder, William J. Flake, and the apostle with charge over the colonization of Arizona, Erastus Snow, who visited the settlement a few months after Flake arrived.

 In March 2017, the angel Moroni statue atop the Snowflake Arizona Temple was replaced.
 The original statue faced east, looking over the rear side of the building.
 The new statue was installed facing west, looking over the temple entrance.

 The site for the Snowflake Arizona Temple is situated on the west end of town on top of a bluff scattered with cedar trees that has become known as "Temple Hill."
 Unlike many other recently constructed temples, the temple does not share property with a stake center or Church meetinghouse but is adjacent to a golf course.
 Approximately 8 feet was removed from the top of the knoll to accommodate the two-level temple, patterned after the Winter Quarters Nebraska Temple, with the lower level partially set into the knoll.
 The temple district includes Arizona stakes in Snowflake, Taylor, Eagar, St. Johns, Pinetop/Lakeside, Show Low, Flagstaff, Tuba City, Holbrook, Winslow, and Chinle.